nephoscale-div/docs/astute_guide-alpha-0.1.0.md

 ## Signup Web Application

 As mentioned above OpenStack tenant (project) might be created and preconfigured by Signup service (codename: Urbane).
-But creation of OS tenant is not the only task it is resolves.
+But creation of OS tenant is not the only task it resolves.
 After it creates OS tenant it also able to set project's default compute quotas, default block storage quotas, default network quotas and setup project internal network and router.

 ### Process of OpenStack tenant/project creation